JawairiaK/Project-Security-Infrastructure-Design-Document-SIDD-/README.md

 Disclaimer

 This project is entirely fictional.
 No real customer or company data is included.
-It is intended for educational purposes only.  # Project-Security-Infrastructure-Design-Document-SIDD-
+It is intended for educational purposes only.